erikdubois/LinuxMint181i3/README.md

 # Extra info

 ## Nitrogen

+Use variety.
+It will provide with awesome images from desktoppr.
+But if you run into problem you can use this application.

 You can set your wallpaper with nitrogen also if variety (or feh) does not prove to work.